Martha Argerich: Early life and education

 A precocious child, Argerich began kindergarten at the age of two years and eight months, where she was the youngest child.
 A five-year-old boy, who was a friend, teased her that she would not be able to play the piano, and Argerich responded by playing perfectly, by ear, a piece their teacher played them.
 The teacher immediately called the mother and they "started making a fuss."
 Argerich started learning the piano at the age of three.
 At the age of five, she moved to teacher Vincenzo Scaramuzza, who stressed to her the importance of lyricism and feeling.
 Argerich gave her debut concert in 1949 at the age of eight.
 The family moved to Europe in 1955, where Argerich studied with Friedrich Gulda in Austria, whom Argerich describes as one of her major influences.
 She later studied with Stefan Askenase and Maria Curcio.
 Argerich also seized opportunities for brief periods of coaching with Madeleine Lipatti (widow of Dinu Lipatti), Abbey Simon, and Nikita Magaloff.
 In 1957, at sixteen, she won both the Geneva International Music Competition and the Ferruccio Busoni International Competition within three weeks of each other.

 Following this success, Argerich had a personal and artistic crisis.
 After an abortive attempt to study with the Italian pianist Arturo Benedetti Michelangeli, who gave her only four lessons in the space of 18 months, she went to New York City, hoping but failing to meet and study with her idol, Vladimir Horowitz.
 She did not play the piano for three years and considered giving it up to train as a secretary or doctor.
 She credited Anny Askenase, the wife of Stefan Askenase, with encouraging her to return to the piano.
-Following her return, Argerich won the prestigious VII International Chopin Piano Competition in 1965.

 Professional career

 Argerich performed her debut concert at the age of eight, playing Mozart's Piano Concerto No. 20 in D minor and Beethoven's Piano Concerto No. 1 in C major.
-Argerich gained international prominence when she won the VII International Chopin Piano Competition in Warsaw in 1965, at age 24.
+She gained international prominence when she won the VII International Chopin Piano Competition in Warsaw in 1965, at age 24.
 In that same year, she debuted in the United States in Lincoln Center's Great Performers Series.
 In 1960, she had made her first commercial recording, which included works by Chopin, Brahms, Ravel, Prokofiev, and Liszt; it received critical acclaim upon its release in 1961.
 She has since recorded works by composers including Ginastera, Rachmaninoff and Schumann, to whom she describes feeling a particular connection.

 Argerich has often remarked in interviews of feeling "lonely" on stage during solo performances.
 Since the 1980s, she has staged few solo performances, concentrating instead on concertos and, in particular, chamber music, and collaborating with instrumentalists in sonatas.